 As for what they will do when the supply runs out, “it is currently under consideration for the new-chosen paper and modification period for that.”

-Moving forward from Tomoe River Paper is undeniably a sad affair.
+With the old version of Tomoe River Paper discontinued, moving forward from is undeniably a sad affair.
 But it might also open consumers to other fountain pen-friendly paper that perform almost as well as the Japanese brand, albeit with some notable differences such as feel, price, and thinness.

 Tomoe River Paper’s future is still in limbo, with Tomoegawa yet to announce if a new paper is coming or they are abandoning the product entirely.
 But the danger there is that if manufacturers and consumers find Tomoe River Paper alternatives, there might be no going back for the brand.